-So, it’s a bit of a hen/stag do vibe, but you know your guests would love it.
-You could ask them to base the cocktails on your favourite tv programs or films or you and your other half!
+You could rename the cocktails so they are based on you and your other half or your favourite tv programs or films!
 Mine would have to be something blue, what would yours be?

-Less guests means you and all your guests can get involved and really get your shake on!
-Plus, if anyone’s goes horribly wrong you not only get to witness it, you most certainly get photos to remember the moment forever.
+Fewer guests mean everyone can get involved!
+Plus, if anyone’s goes horribly wrong you not only get to witness it, but you most certainly get photos to remember the moment.

 4) Get your guests on Board with these Games